 5. CAN I CONTINUE MY NYU SPONSORED HEALTH INSURANCE COVERAGE AFTER AUGUST 20, 2014?

 A continuation option is available beyond August 20th.
-The coverage can be extended by one, three or six months beyond August 20th.
-From June 26 to Aug 31st, you may enroll in a Continuation Option online at Consolidated Health Plans’ website chpstudent.com/nyu.
+The coverage can be extended by 90 days beyond August 20th.
+From June 26 to Aug 31st, you may enroll in the Continuation Option online at Consolidated Health Plans’ website chpstudent.com/nyu.

 6. I WILL NEED HEALTH INSURANCE BEYOND A CONTINUATION OPTION, WHAT SHOULD I DO?

 7. I SAW A HEALTH CARE PROVIDER RECENTLY AND NEED FOLLOW-UP CARE.
 WHAT SHOULD I DO?